Surgery for vulvar cancer

 Wide local excision

-A wide local excision removes the vulvar tumour along with 1 to 2 cm of healthy tissue around it (surgical margin).
-It is used for vulvar intraepithelial neoplasia (VIN) or very small vulvar tumours that have not grown deeper than 1 mm into the underlying tissue.
+A wide local excision removes the vulvar tumour or other abnormal areas, along with 1 to 2 cm of healthy tissue around it (called the surgical margin).
+This helps lower the risk of the cancer coming back.
+A wide local excision is used for vulvar intraepithelial neoplasia (VIN) or very small vulvar tumours that have not grown deeper than 1 mm into the underlying tissue.

 Vulvectomy

 A vulvectomy is the surgical removal of all or part of the vulva.
-The different types of vulvectomy remove different amounts of tissue.
+There are different types of vulvectomy that remove different amounts of tissue.

-With a radical vulvectomy, the deeper tissues under the vulvar skin are removed.
-There are 2 types of radical vulvectomy.
+A radical vulvectomy removes the deeper tissues under the vulvar skin.
+There are 2 types of radical vulvectomy:

-• A partial radical vulvectomy removes part of the vulva and the deeper tissues underneath the tumour.
-It may or may not include removing the clitoris.
-It is the most common type of vulvectomy used to treat vulvar cancer.
+• A partial radical vulvectomy removes part of the vulva and the deeper tissues under the tumour.
+It may or may not remove the clitoris.
+It’s the most common type of vulvectomy used to treat vulvar cancer.

-• A complete radical vulvectomy removes the whole vulva, the deeper tissues underneath the vulva and the clitoris.
+• A complete radical vulvectomy removes the whole vulva (including the clitoris), the deeper tissues under the vulvar skin and nearby lymph nodes.
+This surgery is rare.
 It can cause significant disfigurement and loss of sexual function.

-Find out more about lymph node dissection and sentinel lymph node biopsy.
+Find out more about a lymph node dissection and a sentinel lymph node biopsy (SLNB).

 Pelvic exenteration

-A pelvic exenteration is a major operation.
-It is sometimes used to treat vulvar cancer that has already spread to other areas in the pelvis at the time of diagnosis or that has come back in the pelvis after treatment.
-It includes a vulvectomy, the removal of the lymph nodes in the groin and depending on how far the cancer has spread, the removal of one or more of the following:
+Pelvic exenteration is a major operation.
+It’s sometimes used to treat advanced vulvar cancer that has already spread to other areas in the pelvis when first diagnosed or that has come back in the pelvis after treatment (called local recurrence).

 • lower part of the colon